ShunL12324/comfy-portal-endpoint/README.md

 - Endpoint: `/api/cpe/workflow/convert`
 - Method: POST
 - Description: Converts a ComfyUI workflow JSON format to API-compatible JSON format for programmatic API calls
-- Headers Required:
-  - `Client-Id`: A unique identifier for the client
 - Request Body: ComfyUI workflow JSON data (the format you get when you save a workflow in the UI)

 #### Example Call